iamvishnusankar/next-sitemap/README.md

 }
 ```

-Above configuration will result in `robots.txt` like this.
+Above configuration will generate sitemaps based on your project and a `robots.txt` like this.

 ```txt
 User-agent: *